manish-jsx/manish-jsx/README.md

 ## Senior Software Developer | SDK Developer | Full Stack Engineer

 Passionate senior software developer experienced in building robust and scalable applications.
 Skilled in SDK development, frameworks, Dart, Python, React, and Flask.
 I love tackling complex problems and delivering high-quality solutions that exceed expectations.
+🌟 I also have experience with Strapi, an open-source headless CMS and development framework, which allows me to create powerful and customizable APIs quickly and easily.

+🚀 With a deep appreciation for open-source software, I actively contribute to the developer community.
+You'll find a collection of my projects here, ranging from full-stack applications to libraries and utilities.

 ### Skills and Technologies